kdraba/polymer-introduction/README.md

 ## Current Step

+### Using CSS mixins to theme our application

+Allowing others to change the color of our fresh comments dates is not enough.
+We also want them to be able to change other aspects of the style.
+We are using [CSS mixins](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-mixins) for this.
+Using CSS mixins is easy.

+We define the mixin and its point of inclusion point in the style section of our [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html) by use of the `@apply` function and the name of the mixin.

+Just like with custom CSS properties, the host of our element can now define the values of the mixin.
+For our app we do this in [app/index.html](./app/index.html).
+All those values are merged into the default style of our element.

+Now that our fresh comments have a normal font weight and are italic, despite the defaults of our `date-relative`, we are satisfied with the result and revisit the event based binding of Polymer in our next commits.

+## Previous Steps

 ### Making the color of fresh comments configurable

 Polymer as some great features for making the style of elements configurable.
 We are going to use [custom CSS propertiess](https://www.polymer-project.org/1.0/docs/devguide/styling#xscope-styling-details) in our example.